RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ## Software

-The CP/M-IDE is based on the z88dk with a simple command shell for the RC2014, together with the standard DRI CP/M CCP/BDOS, and a CP/M BIOS constructed specifically for the RC2014 in the above hardware configuration.
+The CP/M-IDE is built using the z88dk compilers and libraries with a simple command shell for the RC2014, together with the standard DRI CP/M CCP/BDOS, and a CP/M BIOS constructed specifically for the RC2014 in the above hardware configuration.
 The DRI CCP and BDOS have been optimised for performance using extended Z80 CPU instructions and 8085 CPU undocumented instructions.
 For example the Z80 `LDI` instructions have been used to improve buffer copy performance.

 ### Installation